giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 of different actors---namely, network operators, service providers and applications---in a heterogeneous environment.

-In what follows, we use the life cycle of a service to understand the problem space and guide the analysis of the capabilities that are lacking in today's protocol interfaces needed to enable these new services.
+In what follows, we use the lifecycle of a service to understand the problem space and guide the analysis of the capabilities that are lacking in today's protocol interfaces needed to enable these new services.